-1. Aims and objectives
+2. Aims and Objectives

-The Trust recognises that all pupils have the right to access a broad, balanced, relevant and differentiated curriculum.
+The Trust recognises that all pupils have the right to access a broad, balanced, relevant and adapted curriculum.
 Trust schools aim to create a safe, secure, educationally exciting and positive environment in which all pupils can develop to their full potential and become confident and independent learners.

-Our special educational needs and disabilities (SEND) policy aims to:
+Our Special Educational Needs and Disabilities (SEND) policy aims to:

-- Make sure our Trust schools fully implement national legislation and guidance regarding pupils with SEND - Set out how our Trust schools will: - Support and make provision for pupils with special educational needs and disabilities - Provide pupils with SEND access to all aspects of school life - Help pupils with SEND fulfil their aspirations and achieve their best - Help pupils with SEND become confident individuals living fulfilling lives - Help pupils with SEND make a successful transition into the next stage of their lives - Communicate with pupils with SEND and their parents or carers and involve them in discussions and decisions about support and provision for the pupil - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND - Communicate with, and involve, pupils with SEND and their parents or carers in discussions and decisions about support and provision for the pupil - Make sure the SEND policy is understood and implemented consistently by all staff and personal growth for all children within our schools: and through working together and sharing excellent practice, to support the learning needs of all within our local communities, preparing pupils for the future, seeking to continually improve levels of attainment and progress, and secure the highest levels of achievement as appropriate to the individual.
+- Ensure that all Trust schools fully implement national legislation and guidance regarding pupils with SEND - Set out how our Trust schools will: - Support and make provision for pupils, including those with additional needs

+- o Provide pupils with additional needs access to all aspects of school life - Support pupils with additional needs to fulfil their aspirations and achieve their best - Support pupils with additional needs to become confident individuals living fulfilling lives - Help pupils with additional needs make a successful transition into the next stage of their lives - Explain the roles and responsibilities of everyone involved in providing for pupils with additional needs. - Communicate with, and involve, pupils with additional needs, and their parents in discussions and decisions about support and provision. - Ensure the SEND policy is understood and implemented consistently by all staff.